paylogic/developer.paylogic.com/content/articles/traduki.rst

 In the end, taking into consideration our motivation and requirements, we came up with our solution on how to solve the problem of i18n.
 The following example illustrates our current approach using ``traduki``.
-Lets assume that we have a table :code:`Event`, and we want the ``title`` and ``subtitle`` to be translated into English and Dutch.
+Let's assume that we have a table :code:`Event`, and we want the ``title`` and ``subtitle`` to be translated into English and Dutch.
 The :code:`Event` table contains the ids of the fields that we wish to have available in those two languages.
-Lets also assume that for the event with :code:`id = 8`, the Dutch translation is not available.
+Let's also assume that for the event with :code:`id = 8`, the Dutch translation is not available.